-With the cost of college rising each year, many families look to financial aid to help pay for their student’s education.
+With the cost of college rising each year, many families turn to financial aid to help pay for their student’s education.

-Filling out the form isn't as complicated as you may have heard, and it's well worth it to find out if your student is eligible to receive grants (money that does not need to be paid back), work study and federal student loans.
-And new for this year: there is now a mobile FAFSA app, MyStudentAid, that will make it even easier for students (and their parents) to submit the FAFSA.
+Filling out the form isn't as complicated as you may have heard, particularly if you gather the necessary paperwork ahead of time and if your student applies using the improved mobile application.
+It's well worth it to find out if your student is eligible to receive grants (money that does not need to be paid back), work study and federal student loans.

 CSS Profile is managed by the College Board, the same company that administers the SAT, PSAT and AP tests, so if your student has taken those tests, they will already have a login which makes it easy to get started.
 There is a fee to submit CSS Profile to the schools your student attends or is applying to but fee waivers are available for eligible families.
 Find out more about fee waivers as well as information for divorced/separated families, international students and more on the CSS Profile website.